 - Drink fluids

-Flu is a respiratory infection caused by a number of viruses.
+Flu is a respiratory infection caused by many viruses.
 The viruses pass through the air and enter your body through your nose or mouth.
 Between 5% and 20% of people in the U.S. get the flu each year.
-The flu can be serious or even deadly for elderly people, newborn babies and people with certain chronic illnesses.
+The flu can be severe or even deadly for older adults, newborn babies, and people with certain chronic illnesses.